 AIRPORT TRANSFERS, ARRIVAL AND DEPARTURE

-- Free airport transfers to and from Heathrow airport are included in all our summer programmes, except specialist course at Arts University of Bournemouth for students aged 18+.
+- Free airport transfers to and from London Heathrow and Gatwick airports are included in all our summer programmes.
 Other airports may be available, please check with us before booking a flight.

-- The free airport transfer on published arrival/departure dates are available from 10.00–18:00, with a few exceptions from 10.00–16:00.
-This condition is marked individually on the relevant course page.
+- The free airport transfers on published arrival/departure dates are available between certain times of the day.
+This condition is marked individually on the respective course pages.

 - If arriving at an airport or at a time other than those designated, a surcharge will apply if a transfer is required.
 It is essential that we are kept informed of any changes to the student’s travel arrangements.